-As your child heads into toddlerhood, he needs to transition into using a sippy cup or straw cup, whether he's been breastfed or bottle-fed.
+As your child heads into toddlerhood, they’ll begin to transition into using a sippy cup or straw cup, whether they’ve been breastfed or bottle-fed.
 The primary reason for introducing sippy cups is to prevent tooth decay.

 The American Dental Association (ADA) recommends straw or sippy cup training by your child's first birthday, but this doesn't mean you have to stop giving your toddler breastmilk!
 Transition the breastmilk from bottle, if you have been using one, to a cup.